 Pay, Work and Leave Policies

-- Pandemic Recover Team: The Pandemic Recovery Team allows employees to support short term assignments identified for the pandemic relief efforts.
+- Pandemic Recovery Team: The Pandemic Recovery Team allows employees to support short term assignments identified for the pandemic relief efforts.
 UC Merced employees interested in participating should consult with their supervisor to enroll in the program by using the Job Exchange Pandemic Recovery Team Bank Staff Intake form.

 - Job Exchange Bank: The Job Exchange Bank is a program for represented and non-represented UC Merced staff.
 Designed to identify staff who have additional capacity and match them with departments and units that can use their abilities for tasks, assignments or projects.
 Departments that need staff support can complete this form .
 Departments that have staff available for redeployment can complete this form .